-Lori Wilson, M.D., FACS Associate Professor of Surgery, Howard University College of Medicine ACT for NIH is a non-partisan effort to make biomedical research funding a national priority.
+Lori Wilson, M.D., FACS Associate Professor, Howard University College of Medicine

+Michael Milken Chairman, The Milken Institute; Public Health Advocate ACT for NIH is a non-partisan effort to make biomedical research funding a national priority.
 The Act for NIH Foundation is a non-profit organization committed to educating policymakers and others about the importance of the federal government's role in funding biomedical research.
 For more information, visit www.actfornih.org.